BNWong2000/Java-Subset-To-MIPS-Compiler/README.md

 Branden Wong

 This compiler compiles a specific subset of Java into MIPS assembly code.
-The specification for this subset can be found [here](https://pages.cpsc.ucalgary.ca/~aycock/411/spec.html).
+The specification for this subset can be found [here](Language-Specification) or alternatively [here](https://pages.cpsc.ucalgary.ca/~aycock/411/spec.html).

 ## How to Build:
 ### Prerequisites: